 REINEBRINGEN HIKING GUIDE

 At a modest 448 meters high, Reinebringen is far from one of the highest peaks on the Lofoten islands.
 Yet this is more than made up for by the iconic view from the summit.
-The view, combined with the easy access from Reine and a constant flow of images on social media means that Reinebringen is one of the most popular hikes on Lofoten, with hundreds of people making the ascent each day.
+The view, combined with the easy access from Reine and a constant flow of images on social media means that Reinebringen is one of the most popular hikes on Lofoten, with hundreds of people making the ascent each day during the summer season.
 That said, the trail to the summit of Reinebringen is not really a hike, but rather a steep climb to a view point along the ridge.

 Drive towards Reine.
 At the corner of the E10 and the turnoff into Reine is a parking area.
 Alternatively, on the Å side of Ramsvikstunnelen are several small pullouts along the E10.